raspberrypilearning/from-me-to-you/en/step_5.md

 You need to break up your project up into smaller parts so you can develop each part, one at a time.
 In computing, this process is called **decomposition**.

+As you work your way through your digital project, remind yourself how to do things in Scratch with the [Getting started with Scratch](https://learning-admin.raspberrypi.org/en/projects/getting-started-scratch) guide.

 --- task ---
 If you haven't already chosen a backdrop and added sprites then start now.
 You can use costumes and backdrops from the libraries or use the Paint editor to create your own.